-If your child is struggling to keep up in school or not getting enough valuable one-to-one time from their teachers, you may have thought about getting them some private tuition.
+If your child is struggling to keep up in school or not getting enough valuable one-to-one time from their math teachers, you may have thought about getting them a private math tutor.
 Working together with a tutor for one or multiple subjects can help bring your child back up to speed if needed, along with building their academic skills and confidence.
-However, this will only be possible if you are able to choose the right tutor who is a great fit for your child’s personality and learning style.
+However, this will only be possible if you are able to choose the right online high school courses to fit your child’s personality and learning style.
 Before you hire a private tutor for your child, ask yourself these important questions about private high school tutoring.

 #1.
 Are They Approachable?